evanpetersen919/VantageCV/README.md

 This is a personal portfolio project.
 All rights reserved.

-## About
+## About This Project

-Personal portfolio project demonstrating ML engineering and synthetic data generation expertise.
+This portfolio project showcases my expertise in:
+- Computer vision and deep learning
+- High-performance C++ and GPU programming
+- Game engine integration for ML applications
+- End-to-end ML system design and optimization

+Built to demonstrate production-level engineering skills for ML/CV roles.

 ## Acknowledgments